madox2/vim-ai/README.md

 Press `Ctrl-c` to cancel completion.

+When the AI finished answering, you can continue the conversation by entering edit mode, adding your prompt then using the command `:AIChat` once again.

 #### Custom conversation prompts

 You can edit and save the conversation to an `.aichat` file and restore it later.